Persimmon lemon marmalade is a creamy, tart condiment, perfect for spreading on toast and biscuits.

 - Drain and rinse the peels thoroughly with cold water.
 Rinse out the pot too.

-- Return lemons to the pot, add chopped persimmons and 1 ½ cups water and bring to a boil
+- Return lemon peels to the pot, add chopped persimmons and 1 ½ cups water and bring to a boil

 - Stir in 3 ½ cups sugar